Missing $g$-mass: Investigating the Missing Parts of Distributions: Introduction

-The problem of estimating such additive functions from $n$ random samples $X^n=(X_1,X_2,\ldots,X_n)$ with $X_i\sim P$ \emph{iid} has been studied before \cite{jiao2015minimax}.
-Estimation of Shannon entropy, which is an additive function with $g(p)=-p\log p$, and R\'{e}nyi entropy of order-$\alpha$, which contains the additive function with $g(p)=p^{\alpha}$, have been of particular interest \cite{Acharya17Renyi}.
+The problem of estimating additive functions $\sum_{x\in\cX}g(p_x)$ of the distribution $P$ from $n$ random samples has been studied before \cite{jiao2015minimax}.
+Estimation of Shannon entropy, which is an additive function with $g(p)=-p\log_2 p$, and R\'{e}nyi entropy of order-$\alpha$, which contains the additive function with $g(p)=p^{\alpha}$, have been of particular interest \cite{Acharya17Renyi}.
 While the applications of estimating Shannon entropy are numerous, estimation of R\'{e}nyi entropy has applications, for instance, in the problem of guessing \cite{arikan1996inequality, hanawal2011guessing}.

-Another classical problem of interest in the area of estimation is that of estimating missing mass, which is the total probability of unseen letters in a sequence \cite{Good1953}.
-To define missing mass precisely, we need some notation.
-Let $I(\cdot)$ and $E[\cdot]$ denote indicator random variables and expectations, respectively.
-For $x\in\cX$, let $F_x(X^n)=\sum_{i=1}^n I(X_i=x)$ denote the number of occurrences of $x$ in $X^n$.
-With this notation, missing mass, denoted $M_0(X^n,P)$, is defined as

-We observe that missing mass is a random variable, and it is defined in an additive fashion over the letters of $\cX$.
-Estimation of missing mass $M_0$ has been of interest to statisticians and is widely used in domains like language modelling \cite{Gale1995,Chen1996} and ecology \cite{Chao1992}.
-The problem of estimation and concentration of missing mass and the properties of the classical Good-Turing estimator \cite{Good1953} have been studied in \cite{McAllester2000, Orlitsky2003, mansour2009multiple, Wagner2006, wagner2007better, ohannessian2012rare, Acharya13, Orlitsky2015}.

-In this work, we combine the above two problems and consider estimation and concentration of the missing mass of functions of distributions.
-In other words, given independent samples from a discrete probability distribution, we consider estimating the contribution of the letters in the alphabet not seen in these samples to a positive function of the discrete distribution.
-More precisely, we define the missing mass of $g(p)$ as

-As seen above, $G_0(X^n,P)$ generalizes the standard missing mass $M_0(X^n,P)$ and includes interesting special cases such as the missing Shannon or R\'{e}nyi entropy.
-Therefore, a study of estimation and concentration of $G_0(X^n,P)$ are of theoretical interest.
-Defining the observed mass of $g(p)$ as